Response to COVID-19

 Whether sound financial practices were applied throughout the administrations of the public sector during the crisis and where key lessons in governance and financial management could be applied to future crises.

-The Review will be coordinated by the Committee's COVID-19 Response Sub-Group, which consists of:
+The Review was coordinated by the Committee's COVID-19 Response Sub-Group, which consisted of:

 Connétable Karen Shenton-Stone (Vice-Chair and Lead Member for this Review)